WeblateOrg/weblate/docs/admin.rst

 enabled using :setting:`AUTO_LOCK`.

-The automatic lock is valid for :setting:`AUTO_LOCK_TIME` seconds and is automatically extended on every translation made.
+The automatic lock is valid for :setting:`AUTO_LOCK_TIME` seconds and is automatically extended on every translation made and while user has opened translation page.

 User can also explicitly lock translation for :setting:`LOCK_TIME` seconds.